The school year shall include a minimum of 180 instructional days for students and additional days for the teaching staff, emergency days, etc.

 Read More: IHCA – Summer Activity

 Any student who is capable of and wishes to do advanced course work or take advanced placement classes while in high school should be permitted to do so.
-School district administrators and guidance counselors will provide assistance to students who wish to enroll in such courses.
-If advanced course work or advanced placement courses are not available within the school district,
+School district administrators and school counselors will aid students who wish to enroll in such courses.
+If advanced course work or advanced placement courses are not available within the School District,

 The ConVal School District will adhere to all state laws and regulations pertaining to class size.
 In the event of scheduling conflicts, staffing shortages, space limitations, fiscal limitations, or other issues that prevent a classroom from adhering to class size regulations, the Superintendent or designee will contact the New Hampshire Department of Education and seek alternative compliance allowances through the applicable State procedures.

 Read More: IIB – Class Size

 The School Board is responsible for approving and providing all instructional materials used in the District.
 Since the Board is a policy-making body, it delegates to the Superintendent or his/her designee the authority for the selection of instructional materials in accordance with the policy below, but reserves its right to review these materials.

 Administrators and teachers may select instructional materials from a variety of media,

 MOVIES AND VIDEOS

 The School Board believes that movies, videos, other audiovisual materials and multimedia materials are important tools in the educational process.
 At the same time, the Board believes that the use of movies and videos should be limited so that they are used legally and appropriately in achieving legitimate educational objectives.